 The Advantages of Cleaning SCR Catalysts with Sponge Blasting

-Good flow and distribution, a good ammonia-to-NOx balance, and maximum catalyst surface area for NOx and mercury oxidation are key to achieving maximum catalyst efficiency in a selective catalyst reduction (SCR) unit.
+Good flow and distribution, a good ammonia-to-NOx balance, and maximum catalyst surface area for NOx and mercury oxidation are key to achieving maximum catalyst efficiency in a selective catalyst reduction (SCR) unit in power plants.

 Sponge blasting does all three, removing hardened ash in ways that traditional hand-cleaning, vacuuming and vibration cleaning can’t – with less risk and at lower cost.
 Here’s how it works.

 Sponge blasting utilizes polyurethane foam media to safely remove potentially harmful, hardened ash from the surface and interior of the catalyst modules, with results that cannot be achieved by traditional methods.

 SCR Catalyst After in-Situ Sponge Blasting

 Bottom of SCR Catalyst Layer Before In-Situ Sponge Blasting